 But to answer the question about what the true earning potential is from surveys, there really isn’t a one-size-fits-all answer.
 There are a lot of factors involved!

-Factors that affect how much you can make from surveys:
+Factors that affect how much you can make from paid surveys:

 • How many surveys you take